 With more of the world moving towards mobile, user engagement platforms are only going to become more prevalent and industry specific.
 However, what this might also mean is that they become more expensive.

 Most customers are looking for a company that will meet their needs when they need them.
 Not a week before, not a week after, but when they truly need them.
-User engagement platforms allow you to get your product to that person at the exact right time by monitoring their behavior and meeting them at that point.
+Customer engagement tools allow you to get your product to that person at the exact right time by monitoring their behavior and meeting them at that point.

 3. “How much does this cost?”